Paradise Airlines Flight 901A: Passengers and crew

 Paradise Airlines Flight 901A carried 81 passengers and 4 crew on its final flight.
 Nearly all of the passengers were from the Salinas and San Jose areas.
-All but two of the eighteen passengers that the airline had picked up at its Salinas stop were employees of the Monte Mar Development company of Salinas and Monterey.
+All but two of the eighteen passengers that the airline had picked up at its Salinas stop were employees of the Monte Mart discount retail company of Salinas and Monterey.

 The captain of the flight was Henry Norris, age 45, who had been employed with the airline since November 1963.
 He had 15,391 hours of flight time, including 3,266 hours in Lockheed Constellation type aircraft.
 He had served in the Air Transport Command during World War II, had flown as a pilot for Modern Air Transport and World Airways, and served as the director of training for Alaska Airlines.
 He was unmarried and a resident of Alameda, California.

 The first officer, 28-year-old Donald A. Watson, of San Francisco, had been employed with the company since March 1963.
 He had 3,553 flight hours of experience, including 149 hours instrument time and 1,353 hours in the Lockheed Constellation.
 Before joining Paradise Airlines, he had served as a mechanic with Pan American Airways and a pilot with Flying Tiger Line.

 The flight engineer, Jack C. Worthley, 33, of Fremont, California, had been employed with the company since October 1963.
 He had 3,700 flight hours as a flight engineer, including 912 hours on the Lockheed Constellation.
 He was the father of three children and was a native of Seattle.